department-of-veterans-affairs/vagov-content/pages/decision-reviews/higher-level-review.md

 <li class="process-step list-two">

 ### Optional: Request a call (informal conference) with the reviewer
-<i class="fas fa-phone" style="zoom:1.25" ></i>  You and/or your representative can speak with the reviewer on the phone.
+<span class="heading-level-3"><i class="fas fa-phone"></i></span>  You and/or your representative can speak with the reviewer on the phone.
 You can tell them why you think the decision should be changed and identify errors.
 <br>
 <br>
 To schedule an informal conference, select times and list a phone number in Part II of the form.
 A reviewer will call 2-4 weeks after VA processes your request.